Contact us for a free Estimate

 Monocouche External Rendering

-External Rendering Technology for water resistance that works.
+External Rendering Technology for water resistance that works.k-rend colour chart

 Extensive range of colours, the longest lasting render finish available.
 Monocouche is a specialist one coat colour render you can apply to the exterior of a house.
 Once applied you will never have to paint the exterior of your property again, it is crack, weather, sea air resistant.
 The Scotrend & Stonepack Rendering Systems are designed principally for weatherproofing external vertical concrete block or brick masonry walls, but can also be used for external or internal decorative renders.
 We can both hand and machine applied as recommended.

-- Lower Maintenance.
 The water-repellent surface ensures a freshly rendered appearance for a prolonged period.
-This finish is drier and thus more resistent to algae growth and the natural phenomenon of limebloom.
-As opposed to site-mix sand and cement render, premixed silcone render technology has a far less chance for cracking.
+This finish is drier and thus more resistant to algae growth and the natural phenomenon of lime bloom.
+As opposed to site-mix sand and cement render, premixed silicone render technology has a far less chance for cracking.